pubky/pubky-knowledge-base/Explore/PubkyCore/SecurityModel.md

 [[0.Introduction|PKARR]] DNS records are the authoritative source for identity resolution:

-- When you update your PKARR record to point to a new homeserver, the old one loses authority immediately
+- When you update your PKARR record to point to a new Homeserver, the old one loses authority immediately
-- Clients that properly resolve PKARR will always find your current homeserver
+- Clients that properly resolve PKARR will always find your current Homeserver
-- A malicious old homeserver cannot impersonate you after migration
+- A malicious old Homeserver cannot impersonate you after migration

 This is why credible exit works: identity follows the keys, not the server.